cho-regin/yabe/CodeExamples/Readme.txt

 BACnetSCsampleNode
 	Quite the same as BasicReadWrite but using BACnet/SC on TLS1.3 Websocket.
-	Some X509 & a Hub is required (see BACnet/SC Refercence Stack on SourceForge : https://sourceforge.net/projects/bacnet-sc-reference-stack/ ) for a starter.
+	Some X509 & a Hub is required (see BACnet/SC Reference Stack on SourceForge : https://sourceforge.net/projects/bacnet-sc-reference-stack/ ) for a starter.

 BACnet/SC Hub